bitrix24/b24restdocs/api-reference/sonet-group/scrum/kanban/tasks-api-scrum-kanban-delete-stage.md

 This method deletes a stage.

-The stage will not be deleted if it contains tasks.
+The stage will not be deleted if there are tasks in it.

 ## Method Parameters